FIWARE/load-tests/testReports/orion/tiny/README.md

 The described setup will work stable for setups with:
 - around 1300-1500 updates/s for the ngsi-ld endpoint
 - around 1900-2000 single value updates/s for the v2 endpoint
-- getting and querying entities ~1800-2000 req/s for the ngsi-ld endpoint
+- retrieval and querying entities ~1800-2000 req/s for the ngsi-ld endpoint
+- retrieval of entities ~2800-3000 req/s for the v2 endpoint
-- getting and querying entities ~2800-3000 req/s for the v2 endpoint
+- querying entities 1300-1400 req/s for the v2 endpoint

 Detailed reports can be found here: